-Known on menus as ‘Beef Brisket Water Dumpling Noodle Soup’, I think it is basically the perfect food.
+Known on menus as ‘Beef Brisket Water Dumpling Noodle Soup’, I think this is basically the perfect food.
 Of course, I’m biased.
 It was Dad’s favourite, and now, it is a favourite of all three of his sons.
 However, I do think I picked up the preference for Water Dumplings from Mom, a plumper version of a wonton, and with more shrimp.

 Sadly, this particular dish is found only in Canada and Hong Kong (being a Cantonese dish).
 In Australia restaurants, they find it peculiar to have the beef brisket AND wonton along with the noodles and it’s twice the price for a mediocre dish.